JosiahHartley02/Assessment/Assessment Document.md

         Name: Load()
              Description: Makes player read all their important data from a SaveData.txt file
              Type: void
+        Name: GetInput(Player player, string option4, string query)
+             Description: Takes in a player and 2 strings, returns a char if the option if available
+             Type: char
         Name: GetInput(string option1, string option2, string option3, string option4, string query)
-             Description: Takes in 5 strings, returns a char if the option if abailable
+             Description: Takes in 5 strings, returns a char if the option if available
              Type: char
         Name: InitInventory()
              Description: Sets all items in players inventory as Empty Slot